clonidine/.dotfiles-installer/README.md

 # 🧐 Motivation
-### I was tired of manually installing and configuring my Arch Linux after a restoration, and I decided to automatize this.
+### I was tired of manually installing my packages and configuring my Arch Linux after a restoration, and I decided to automatize this.

 ## 🔨 Build requirements
 - Git